taxes-dev/tavernmx/README.md

 ## Building

-Building requires [CMake](https://cmake.org/) 3.26 or later and has been tested on Visual Studio 2022 for Windows (x64) and CLion for macOS (arm64).
+Building requires [CMake](https://cmake.org/) 3.26 or later and has been tested on Visual Studio 2022 for Windows (x64), CLion 2023 for macOS (arm64), and with Makefiles on Ubuntu (x64).
+Note that when using gcc, you'll need version 11 or later.

 ### CMake configuration